 Students in this course will study homelessness as a social problem.
 Topics will include factors contributing to the rise and persistence of homelessness, the meaning of homelessness to homeless people and to the general public and the emerging role of the human services system.
 Responses of people from different cultures to the scarcity of affordable housing will be explored.
 The course will explore the national scope of homelessness, but will focus primarily on the problem in New York City.
 Field trips will be made to program sites.

-Prerequisite: MAT095, SSS100 or SSB110 or SSE103 or SSE104 or SSY101; Pre- or Corequisite: ENC/ENG101
+Prerequisite: MAT095, SSS100 or SSB110 or SSE103 or SSE104 or SSY101; Pre- or Corequisite: ENC/ENG101 This is a Writing Intensive course.

-HSS014 Co-op Prep-Human Services
+HSSO14 Co-op Prep-Human Services

-0 credits; 1 hour
+0 credits: 1 hour

 This course enables students to prepare for the internships that are required of all Human Services students, regardless of status.
 The course introduces students to the requirements and processes of the internship program.
 Students are assisted in recognizing their skills, writing learning objectives for their internships, preparing a resume, preparing for employment interviews and learning about Human Services careers.
+Prerequisite: CSE099, ENA/ENG/ESA099/ENC101